People

 Hometown: Collierville, TN

-Research Topic: Finite Element Analysis of Additive Manufacturing Processes
+Research Topic: Finite Element Analysis of Wire-Arc Directed Energy Deposition

 Why did you choose this research field/disciple for graduate research?
 When I was exploring my options for grad school, I was looking to expand my knowledge of other engineering disciplines.
 FEA is an exciting and challenging field that requires a variety of skills.
 Since I studied biomedical engineering during undergrad, I’m excited to immerse myself in a different area of engineering that is widely applicable.

 What do you want to do with the MS when you complete your degree?
-I hope to pursue a Ph.D. and work in academia where I can teach and mentor students.
+I hope to work in academia where I can teach and mentor students.

 What is your favorite restaurant in Starkville?
 929 Coffee Bar